polymage-labs/mlirx/mlir/docs/Dialects/Affine.md

 ### Restrictions on Dimensions and Symbols

 The affine dialect imposes certain restrictions on dimension and symbolic identifiers to enable powerful analysis and transformation.
-A symbolic identifier can be bound to an SSA value that is either an argument to the function, a value defined at the top level of that function (outside of all loops and if operations), the result of a
-[`constant` operation](Standard.md#constant-operation), or the result of an [`affine.apply` operation](#affineapply-operation) that recursively takes as arguments any symbolic identifiers, or the result of a [`dim` operation](Standard.md#dim-operation) on either a memref that is a function argument or a memref where the corresponding dimension is either static or a dynamic one in turn bound to a symbolic identifier.
+An SSA value is a valid symbol if it is either (1) a region argument for an op that is either "isolated from above" (like the FuncOp) or is an affine graybox op, (2) a value defined at the top level of (outside of all loops, if operations, or other operations with regions) of an affine graybox op or an op "isolated from above", (3) a value that dominates the closest enclosing affine graybox or an op "isolated from above", (4) the result of a [`constant` operation](Standard.md#constant-operation), (4) the result of an [`affine.apply` operation](#affineapply-operation) that recursively takes as arguments any symbolic identifiers, or (5) the result of a [`dim` operation](Standard.md#dim-operation) on either a memref that is a function argument or a memref where the corresponding dimension is either static or a dynamic one in turn bound to a symbolic identifier.
+Note that as a result of (3), symbol validity is sensitive to the location at which the value binds to the symbol.
 Dimensions may be bound not only to anything that a symbol is bound to, but also to induction variables of enclosing [`affine.for` operations](#affinefor-operation), and the result of an [`affine.apply` operation](#affineapply-operation) (which recursively may use other dimensions and symbols).

 ### Affine Expressions